Nebukam/mkfont/docs/docs/views/foldout-transforms.md

 - X = Skew on X axis
 - Y = Skew on Y axis

 You may also control which anchor point within the glyph will be used to apply the rotation.
-Effects might not be much visible depending on which parameters are set before -- specifically when using the glyph drawing bounds ({% include btn.html ico="bounds-inside" %}), which anchor is selected makes no visual difference.
+Effects might not be much visible depending on which parameters are set before -- specifically when using the glyph drawing bounds ({% include btn ico="bounds-inside" %}), which anchor is selected makes no visual difference.

 ---